Nest vs. Lyric vs. Ecobee3 vs. Carrier CôrBy - 01/18/2017

 Ecobee does the same thing.
 It checks your system for components that are not working or not working optimally.
 It also reminds you to have your system serviced and maintained by sending you in-app alerts.
 For example, it can remind you to have your furnace and ducts inspected and cleaned.

 Ecobee wins because it looks for more than just shutoff patterns.
-It can send you detailed alerts warning of potential problems and reminding you to keep your HVAC system maintained.
+It can send you detailed alerts warning of potential problems and remind you to keep your HVAC system maintained.

 Design is a major factor for most smart devices, but especially a thermostat which sits in the front and center of your home.